EvaMarco/react-hooks/README.md

-# Course react hooks by Platzi.
+# React Hooks study.

-This repo has been build to learn more about react hooks, different types of hooks, and its uses.
-It represents a simple desk of characters get from an api.
+This repository has been created to learn more about react hooks, different types of hooks and their uses.
+Represents a simple deck of character cards obtained from an API.

 ## ¿What would you find in this project?

+What would you find in this project?
-In this project, you will find a bunch of cards of "Ricky and Morty" characters.
+In this project, you will find a lot of character cards from "Ricky and Morty".
-In each card you will find some interesting information about the character.
+In each card you can read interesting information about the character.
-You would save your favorites characters in a top bar.
+You can also save your favorite characters in a top bar.

-Also you can adjust dark or light mode.
+Finally you can set the mode to dark or light.

-I'm working on more functionalities.
+I am working on more functionalities.

 ## How to start this project

 First you have to clone this repo in your computer.
 Then you may run **`npm i`** in order to install all dependencies.
 Then you can use all available Scripts.

 ### Available Scripts